ERGO-Code/HiGHS/docs/src/guide/further.md

 solver to be used, and the modifications (if any) that have been to the incumbent model since it was last solved.

+This process is most efficient when solving a sequence of related LP problems and the optimal [basic solution](@ref term-basic-solution) for some problem earlier in the sequence is known.
+Only the [simplex](@ref solvers-simplex) solver can be hot-started in this way.
+Note that if LP modifications are made via HiGHS methods, any basis stored internally will be modified to allow the best possible hot start.

 ### LP

 To run HiGHS from a user-defined solution or basis, this is passed to HiGHS using the methods [setSolution](@ref Set-solution) or [setBasis](@ref Set-basis).
 The basis passed to HiGHS need not be complete

 * There can be more basic variables then the number of rows in the model.
 HiGHS will identify a set of basic variables of the correct